Frequently Asked Questions

 What time does our tour finish on the final day?

 In general we will drop you off in the early evening at your destination.
-Around 6pm is usual.
-At time this can vary, if you need to be dropped off at a certain time, for example to catch a flight, them please let your guide know so that they can plan this into their schedule.
+Around 5pm is usual.
+At times this can vary however, if you need to be dropped off at a certain time, for example to catch a flight, them please let your guide know so that they can plan this into their schedule.